juiceworks/hubble-grpc/README.md

 ./main.sh
 ```

-## Usage
+## Resources

+1. To find public hubs you can use `hubble-grpc` with, see [this list of public hubs](https://foss.farchiver.xyz/hubs/list).
+2. To learn about the Farcaster Hub gRPC API, see the [Farcaster Hub API Docs](https://docs.farcaster.xyz/reference/hubble/architecture).
-You can use these bindings with public hubs – see [this list](https://foss.farchiver.xyz/hubs/list).
-See [example/example.go](example/example.go) for basic usage example which prints out new casts.
+3. For a basic example which prints out new casts, see [example/example.go](example/example.go).

 ## About